 Magento is a platform that requires a lot of investment—be it in terms of money, time and effort—however, if the platform fits your business model and plan, it may be a great ecommerce platform solution for your ecommerce business.

 YoKart is an ecommerce platform that is feature rich and has a great pricing model.
 If you’re a business owner who wants to set up a multi-channel store, such as by selling on other marketplaces like Etsy or eBay in addition to your ecommerce platform, then YoKart is definitely a good solution for you.

 While the platform is already set up to enable multi-channel selling for stores immediately, you’re also able to make customizations to your store as long as you have the capabilities to edit their encrypted framework, or can hire an expert to make changes for you.

-The pricing for the platform is two tiered: The Start-Up Plan is $250 for a 1-year licence and is a hosted solution, while the Advanced Plan is a one time payment of $999 to buy, which is completely customizable and self-hosted.
+The pricing for the platform is two-tiered: The Start-Up Plan is $250 for a 1-year license and is a hosted solution, while the Advanced Plan is a one-time payment of $999 to buy, which is completely customizable and self-hosted.
 These plans are based on the kind of business models you have, and upgrading is relatively simple.
 The great part is that you get all the features that the platform has to offer regardless of which plan you pick.

 Best Ecommerce Platform #10: LemonStand

 LemonStand is a cloud-based, hosted ecommerce solution with an easy-to-use and intuitive user interface.
 Once you sign up, most of the technical aspects of your store will be taken care of by the platform, however, if you crave total, or even a little more, control over the design of your store, you can get full access to that, too.